lxqt/screengrab/README.md

 version 1.1-dev

-ScreenGrab - program for fast creating screenshots, and  simple publishing their on the internet  image hostings.
-It working on Linux and Windows operating systems.
-The program uses Qt and is independent of any desktop environment.
+ScreenGrab - A program for fast creating screenshots, and easily publishing them on internet image hosting services.
+It works on Linux and Windows operating systems.
+ScreenGrab uses the Qt framework and thus, it is independent from any desktop environment.

 Build requirements
 ------------------

- * Qt4 == 4.8 (Qt 5.x support soon)
+ * Qt4 == 4.8 (Qt 5.x support will follow soon)
- * CMake >= 2.6 (only for build)
+ * CMake >= 2.6 (only for building ScreenGrab from sources)
- * GCC > 4.4 (MSVS now is not supported )
+ * GCC > 4.4 (MSVS is currently not supported )
- * [optional] Qxt Library > 0.6 (if you want build with using your system Qxt version - see "Build options" section in this file)
+ * [optional] Qxt Library > 0.6 (if you want to build ScreenGrab using your system Qxt version - see the "Build options" section in this file)

 Build
 -----

-Build ScreenGrab, using these commands:
+To build ScreenGrab from sources, use these commands:

 	mkdir build
 	cd build